OneKeyHQ/firmware/docs/misc/hello_world_feature_TT.md

-# Hello world feature in TT
+# Hello world feature in TT(Touch)

-(How to develop on Trezor)
+(How to develop on Onekey)

 ## Overview
 This document shows the creation of a custom functionality (feature, application) on TT.
-It explains how to build both the Trezor (device, core) logic, as well as the client (computer, host, trezorlib) logic needed to speak with Trezor.
-For most new features, also the communication layer between Trezor and computer (protobuf) needs to be modified, to set up the messages they will exchange.
+It explains how to build both the Onekey (device, core) logic, as well as the client (computer, host, trezorlib) logic needed to speak with Onekey.
+For most new features, also the communication layer between Onekey and computer (protobuf) needs to be modified, to set up the messages they will exchange.

 Intermediate knowledge of `python` and `linux` environment is assumed here to easily follow along.
-For steps how to set up the Trezor dev environment, refer to other docs - [build](core/build/index.md) or [emulator](core/emulator/index.md).
+For steps how to set up the Onekey dev environment, refer to other docs - [build](core/build/index.md) or [emulator](core/emulator/index.md).
 The most important part is being in the `poetry shell` of this project, so all dependencies are installed.

 ## Feature description
-We will implement a simple hello-world feature where Trezor gets some information from the host, will do something with it (optionally shows something on the screen), and returns some information back to the host, where we want to display them.
-(Note that there are no cryptographic operations involved in this example, it focuses only on basic communication between Trezor and host.)
+We will implement a simple hello-world feature where Onekey gets some information from the host, will do something with it (optionally shows something on the screen), and returns some information back to the host, where we want to display them.
+(Note that there are no cryptographic operations involved in this example, it focuses only on basic communication between Onekey and host.)

 ## Implementation

-As already mentioned, to get something useful from Trezor, writing device logic is not enough.
-We need to have a specific communication channel between the computer and Trezor, and also the computer needs to know how to speak to the device to trigger wanted action.
+As already mentioned, to get something useful from Onekey, writing device logic is not enough.
+We need to have a specific communication channel between the computer and Onekey, and also the computer needs to know how to speak to the device to trigger wanted action.

 ### TLDR: [implementation in a single commit](https://github.com/trezor/trezor-firmware/commit/8a855b38e69bea64ba79ca704876cf4862a9ff79)

 ### 1. Communication part (protobuf)
-Communication between Trezor and the computer is handled by a protocol called `protobuf`.
+Communication between Onekey and the computer is handled by a protocol called `protobuf`.
 It allows for the creation of specific messages (containing clearly defined data) that will be exchanged.
 More details about this can be seen in [docs](common/communication/index.md).

-Trezor on its own cannot send data to the computer, it can only react to a "request" message it recognizes and send a "response" message.
+Onekey on its own cannot send data to the computer, it can only react to a "request" message it recognizes and send a "response" message.
 Both of these messages will need to be specified, and both parts of communication will need to understand them.

 Protobuf messages are defined in `common/protob` directory in `.proto` files.
 When we are creating a brand-new feature (application), it is worth creating a new `.proto` file dedicated only for this feature.
 Let's call it `messages-hello.proto` and fill it with the content below.